jamesu/railscollab/UPGRADE.markdown

     rake db:railscollab:reload_config

+If you are updating from version 0.8 beta or lower, please note that Forms have been removed.

 If you are updating from alpha 2 and below, note that the preferred method for updating configuration options is now from the administration interface.